THE CHERWELL BELOW MAGDALEN BRIDGE

 © Oxfordshire County Council Photographic Archive; D262656a

-Just before the island with the sports ground on it there used to be cables stretched across the river, waiting to decapitate the unwary.
-This was a wire ferry belonging to a college.
-For a year or two it appeared to be rarely used, and in 2003 it has disappeared and instead of pontificating on its danger I am now rather sad.
-All the ferries of one sort or another have gone.
+Just before the island is a new footbridge, the Jubilee Footbridge (at the place marked 'ferry' on the map for this page).
+There used to be cables stretched across the river, waiting to decapitate the unwary.
+This was a wire ferry with a fixed punt belonging to Christchurch college.
+For a year or two it appeared to be rarely used, and in 2003 it disappeared.

 1909: The Story of the Thames J E Vincent -